Adam Rippon Turns Down NBC's Olympic Correspondent Offer

 About 14 hours after USA Today's original story, the outlet published another article saying that "a person close to the situation" said Rippon had turned down NBC's offer.

-Soon after the story hit, Rippon appeared on NBC's sports network on Monday to explain his decision.
+Soon after the story hit that the Olympian had declined the new gig, Rippon appeared on NBC's sports network on Monday to explain his decision.

 "I am you know I am so flattered that NBC wanted me to work as a correspondent.
 But if I took this opportunity, I would have to leave the Olympic team and I’d have to leave the [Olympic] Village," he told host Liam McHugh.

-Note: UPDATE: Despite the previous announcement that Adam Rippon would be doing commentary for NBC during the rest of the 2018 Olympic Winter Games, the fun-loving ice skater confirmed on Sunday night that he will not be making the jump to the peacock network.